There is an option now on your profile page

 - Stunt Casting: More guest voices than usual turn up; aside from those mentioned above, Barry White is in the opening scene as a guest on Springfield Squares.
 Elizabeth Taylor gets only two lines, but that's still more than she got back in "Lisa's First Word".

-- Temporary Bulk Change: Because Krusty doesn't realize that a milkshake diet only works with diet milkshakes.
+- Temporary Bulk Change: Because Krusty doesn't realize that a milkshake diet only works with diet milkshakes (or that the diet milkshakes he drank have a laxative effect).
 Fortunately a Training Montage undoes its ill effects.

 - Theme Tune Cameo: Johnny Carson plays this on the accordion for the final shot.